Running Uphill Tips And Tricks – Guide To Running Posture And Breathing

 Remember that the stride length on flat ground is not the same as running up hill.
 Here, you need to reduce or shorten your stride length.
 If you maintain strides of running on flat areas or downhill, you will wear yourself out.
 Shorter strides give you the energy to push forward and prevent unwanted fatigue.

 There is no way you will shorten your strides and have slow arm movements.
 If you do this, you will be reducing your speed up hill.
 Quicker arms empower your lower body making it move faster.
 Watch races for example during Olympics and see the connection between quicker arms and faster speed.

 Breathing is an essential part of running.
-If you cannot control it, be sure that you will stop several times, as you make your way uphill.
+If you cannot control it, be sure that you will stop several times as you make your way uphill.
 Try as much as you can to have uniform breathing along the way.

 Do not be overambitious running uphill especially if you are a beginner on this kind of terrain.
 Consider warming up first before you start to run.
 Increase your pace to be faster.
-Ensure consistency when you gain speed up hill.
+Ensure consistency when you gain speed up the hill.